5GHz, Cavity, (TE5RI01) + quantum amplifiers

 We made manual scan with network analyzer and found pump frequency (bifurcation point)= 5.04 GHz at bias -7 uA, -30.8 dBm power setting on the VNA (9.2 + 40 external attenuator).

-#19 Updated by Daniil Frolov about 1 year ago
+#19 Updated by Daniil Frolov over 1 year ago

 Connected cavity 5GHz to the amplifier.